christopherhurt/Pioned/README.md

 ## Ideas

 - [ ] Store the map server-side and allow players to edit the map
+- [ ] Built-in chat
+    - [ ] Also can print info and error messages here (e.g., player joined, disconnected from server)
 - [ ] Better aesthetics
     - [ ] Find a larger tilemap image with more tiles.
     - [ ] Find better character images.